-You should explicitly tell children that it's OK to feel sad, angry, upset, betrayed, or anything else they might feel.
-That it's normal to miss the other parent, or to wan5t both parents to stay together.
-Let them know that divorce is upsetting to +everyone+ involved, and that you are feeling many of the same things yourself.
-When a child expresses anger, you need to do your XE best to react in an understanding way without getting angry yourself.
-Never be dismissive of a child's emotions or concerns, no matter how irrational and/or hurtful they may seem to you.
+You should explicitly tell children that it’s okay to feel sad, angry, upset, betrayed, or anything else they might feel.
+That it’s normal to miss the other parent, or to want both parents to stay together.
+Let them know that divorce is upsetting to everyone involved, and that you are feeling many of the same things yourself.
+When a child expresses anger, you need to do your best to react in an understanding way without getting angry yourself.
+Never be dismissive of a child’s emotions or concerns, no matter how irrational and/or hurtful they may seem to you.

 When a child says something upsetting, respond by saying that you understand how disturbing this process can be.
 But stress that making each other feel worse about it all doesn’t help anyone, and that while you want to know what they honestly feel, they need to find a way to express themselves without attacking others.